JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 See the [Creating Actions](working_with_custom_actions.md) tutorial for step-by-step instructions for adding a menu action.

 ### Executing the Plugin
-Open the Gradle tool window and search for the `runIde` task:
+Open the Gradle tool window and search for the <control>runIde</control> task:
 * If it’s not in the list, hit the [Refresh](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#1eeec055) button at the top of the Gradle tool window.
 * Or [Create a new Gradle Run Configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html).

 ![Gradle Tool Window](gradle_tasks_in_tool_window.png){width="398"}

-Double-click on the _runIde_ task to execute it.
+Double-click on the <control>runIde</control> task to execute it.
 See the IntelliJ IDEA help for more information about [Working with Gradle tasks](https://www.jetbrains.com/help/idea/gradle.html#96bba6c3).